nasa-gibs/worldview/doc/testing.md

 ## Unit Tests

 Unit tests are run using the BusterJS test runner.
 To run unit tests, run `npm test`.
-Make sure to run `npm run build` or `npm run build:tests` first to build a testable version of Worldview.
+Make sure to run `npm run getcapabilities` and `npm run build:config` first to build the configuration.

-*Note for Windows users:* `npm test` may fail unless you [install PhantomJS manually](http://phantomjs.org/download.html).
+To test against a different time zone, run `npm run test:unit:tz`.
+This currently doesn't work in Windows.

 ## End-to-end Tests
 End to end tests are integrated into our CI and are required to pass before a submission is accepted.
 New features should be accompanied by End to End tests to cover any new functionality you add.